hepix-virtualisation/vmcaster/README.md

 Sets the default path for the users x.509 user key.
 If not set this value is defaulted to "$HOME/.globus/usercert.pem".

+* VMCASTER_IMAGELIST_LIFETIME

+Sets the default imagelist lifetime in days.
+Please note that setting the life time longer than the certificate expiry date that is used to sign the imagelist will not extend the lifetime longer than the certificate.

 Road map